kgao826/MSLicensesReporter/README.md

 ```

 **IMPORTANT!**
 You will notice in the Headers that the **ConsistencyLevel** is set to **eventual**.
 This allows MS Graph API to parse $Select and $Filter functions.
 Otherwise, an error will be returned.

-##Licenses
-#315956
+So it must be included

+## Licenses
 To get the product name, ID number and string ID.
 Refer to this [link](https://learn.microsoft.com/en-us/azure/active-directory/enterprise-users/licensing-service-plan-reference).

-The following licenses are included in the logic app, if you want to add any more simply add to this list.
+The following licenses are included in the logic app; if you want to add any more, add to this list.

 | **String ID** | **Product Name** | **ID Number** |
 |--|--|--|